- South Florida Homebuyers Bear Burden of Keeping Prices Within Reach

 Key Takeaways

-Consumers of real estate and real estate services, real estate professionals, and real estate policy makers should be aware:
+Consumers of real estate and real estate services, real estate professionals, and real estate policy makers should be aware of the following:

 - Market scores approaching 1 are indicative (though not exclusively) of housing markets that are approaching the peak of their current cycle.